 Nepal is generally safe for travelers, but there are a few things to keep in mind:

-- Altitude sickness is a real risk if trekking acclimatizes properly and knows the symptoms.
+Altitude sickness is a real risk if trekking acclimatize properly and know the symptoms.

-- Road conditions outside cities can be rough, choosing reputable bus companies for long trips.
+Road conditions outside cities can be rough, so choose reputable bus companies or reliable transportation options for long trips.

 Climate